 “You’ll just increasingly see preference for its feed-generated products.”

-Meanwhile, other sellers in the also noted-
+Meanwhile, other sellers also noted:

 “Once Instant Checkout is rolled out, ChatGPT won’t search the web for products anymore but its own index of product feeds.”